 - Closing all Maryland casinos, racetracks, and simulcast betting facilities

-- Closing all Maryland schools from March 16th to March 27th
+- Closing all Maryland schools until April 24, 2020

 - Restricting access to BWI airport to include only travelers and employees

 - Limiting gatherings to 10 people, per CDC guidance on social distancing

 - Activating the Maryland Medical Reserve Corps, including 5,000 trained volunteers